Digitex Futures (DGTX) Price Tops $0.0295 on Exchanges

-Digitex Futures (DGTX) traded flat against the U.S. dollar during the one day period ending at 10:00 AM E.T. on March 16th.
-Digitex Futures has a market cap of $27.46 million and $2.53 million worth of Digitex Futures was traded on exchanges in the last 24 hours.
-One Digitex Futures coin can now be bought for $0.0295 or 0.00000156 BTC on cryptocurrency exchanges including Mercatox, OOOBTC and Exrates.
-In the last seven days, Digitex Futures has traded flat against the U.S. dollar.
+Digitex Futures (DGTX) traded flat against the US dollar during the one day period ending at 10:00 AM Eastern on March 17th.
+Digitex Futures has a total market capitalization of $27.46 million and $2.53 million worth of Digitex Futures was traded on exchanges in the last day.
+One Digitex Futures coin can now be bought for approximately $0.0295 or 0.00000156 BTC on major exchanges including Mercatox, Exrates and OOOBTC.
+In the last seven days, Digitex Futures has traded flat against the US dollar.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.